by Philipp Geschke

 It is required to set up a Connectware instance and at least one AWS IoT Device.
 In case of using AWS IoT at the edge, an AWS IoT Greengrass Core has to be set up.

-We assume you are already familiar with the Connectware and its service concept.
+We assume you are already familiar with Connectware and its service concept.
 If not, we recommend reading the articles Connectware Technical Overview and Service Basics for a quick introduction.
 Furthermore, this lesson requires basic understanding of MQTT and how to publish data on an MQTT topic.
 If you want to refresh your MQTT knowledge, we recommend the lessons MQTT Basics and How to connect an MQTT client to publish and subscribe data.

 This article is divided into three parts.